Prague Main Train station – Practical guide, facilities & local tips (2026)

 Travelling safely

 The main train station is always busy, which unfortunately attracts people who might not have your best interest at heart.
 Please keep all your belongings with you, never leave them unattended and be careful with your purse and money always keeping them safe on your person.
+I think, that Prague Main Station is as safe as the rest of the Prague, providing that you stay vigilant.

 If you walk through the park, you’ll also notice a lot of homeless people and people who sleep rough or beg for money.
 They are usually fairly harmless and keep themselves to themselves, but if anyone approaches you, just politely decline and calmly walk away.

 There are charities and social workers regularly working with these people, so don’t feel that they have no option, then just to be there.
+You will also see frequent police staff walking around and being present, especially in the evening and night.

 There is a police station at the train station (located on the right-hand side up the first flight of stairs) if you have any problems or needed any assistance.